New examples of topologically slice links: Introduction

 \begin{restatable*}{theorem}{ThmSlice} Let $L \subset S^3$ be an $m$-component slice link with slice disks $\Delta=\Delta_1\sqcup\cdots\sqcup\Delta_m \subset B^4$.
 Let $W:=B^4\setminus\nu(\Delta)$.
 Let $\E$ be a proper $r$-multi-disk in $S^3$ such that $\eta_1,...,\eta_r$ are nullhomotopic in $W$ and thus bound immersed disks $\delta=\delta_1\cup\cdots\cup\delta_r$ with, say, $c$ (self-)intersections.
 Let $J$ be an $r$-component string link whose closure $\hat{J}$ has Milnor $\bar\mu$-invariants vanishing up to (and including) length $c+r$.
 Then the multi-infection of $L$ by $J$ is topologically slice. \end{restatable*}

-Theorem \ref{Thm:Slice} is the same as Theorem \ref{Thm:COTThm}, except with a different Milnor's invariant condition.
-There are some examples which satisfy the condition in Theorem \ref{Thm:Slice} but not the conditions in Theorem \ref{Thm:COTThm}.
+There are examples which satisfy the condition in Theorem \ref{Thm:Slice} but not the conditions in Theorem \ref{Thm:COTThm}.
 In particular, any time the $\eta_i$ are freely nullhomotopic in $W$, but require at least $r+1$ (self-)intersections in the immersed disks $\delta_i$, a string link $J$ whose closure $\hat{J}$ has Milnor $\bar\mu$-invariants vanishing up to length $c+r$ but not up to link $2c$ would suffice since in this case $r<c$.
 We will describe an example in which this occurs in Section \ref{Sec:Ex}.

+In practice we typically have $r \leq c$, but Theorem \ref{Thm:Slice} is not technically speaking stronger than Theorem \ref{Thm:COTThm} since some of the $\delta_i$ might be embedded and disjoint from the other $\delta_i$, in which case we might have $r>c$.
+However, cases like this do not require the full difficulty of either theorem, and we could apply more elementary techniques to any of the $\eta_i$ which bound such a $\delta_i$ in order to reduce any such case to one where $r \leq c$.
+How this can be done in the context of Theorem \ref{Thm:Slice} is described in Remark \ref{Rmk:Degenerate} after the proof of Theorem \ref{Thm:Slice} at the end of Section \ref{Sec:Sliceness}.

-We can refine the theorem slightly so that we don't need {\it all} the Milnor's $\bar\mu$-invariants up to length $c+r$ to vanish, though it is difficult to state the exact condition precisely.
+We can also refine Theorem \ref{Thm:Slice} slightly so that we don't need {\it all} the Milnor's $\bar\mu$-invariants up to length $c+r$ to vanish, though it is difficult to state the exact condition precisely.
 Theorem \ref{Thm:COTThm} could also be refined in the same way.
-We will discuss the modification in Remark \ref{Rmk:MilnorRefinement} after the proof of Theorem \ref{Thm:Slice} at the end of Section \ref{Sec:Sliceness}.
+We will discuss the modification in Remark \ref{Rmk:MilnorRefinement} after the proof of Theorem \ref{Thm:Slice} and Remark \ref{Rmk:Degenerate} at the end of Section \ref{Sec:Sliceness}.

 Along the way, we will also prove the following theorem: